iron-software/IronBarcode-Examples/examples/barcode-quickstart/README.md

 > Full guide: [Barcode quickstart](https://ironsoftware.com/csharp/barcode/examples/barcode-quickstart/)

-IronBarCode effortlessly handles a wide range of formats, from common image types like JPEG and PNG to other more complex types like bitmap and PDF.
-This versatility allows it to easily integrate into any coding environment, offering developers the flexibility to manipulate and utilize various file types and data structures.
+IronBarCode handles a wide range of formats, from common image types like JPEG and PNG to other more complex types like bitmap and PDF.
+That range lets it fit into most codebases without a conversion step first, whatever file types and data structures the surrounding code already uses.

 IronBarCode isn't just proficient in reading barcodes across all these formats, it also acts as a powerful barcode generator.
 It supports major barcode standards such as `EAN8`, `Code128`, and `Code39`.
 Initializing the barcode generator is straightforward, requiring as little as two lines of code, making it accessible and customizable, thereby positioning IronBarCode as the go-to library for barcode-related operations.